cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 The algorithm used in the Scheme version checks the first frame, loops over it (with a method called scan) and if it finds the variable, it returns the value associated with it.
 If it does not find anything it will loop over the enclosing environment and scans there.

-When re-defining a variable in the environment, a similar process is used.
+When redefining a variable in the environment, a similar process is used.
-When the variable is found however, `set-car!` is used to overwrite the environment.
+When the variable is found however, `set-car!` is used to overwrite the variable value in that frame.

 After using some environment structures with bugs in them (for example being unable to define recursive definitions) I found a better environment definition in the
 [SICP answers of Jake McCrary](https://github.com/jakemcc/sicp-study/blob/master/clojure/section4.2/src/environment.clj).